yushoo/dash/README.md

     - https://dash-react-chat-app.herokuapp.com/
 - Client side UI:
     - https://dash-client-app.netlify.com
+- I may be active on chat rooms: pizza or yeet

 ## The Goal
 My goal with this project is to learn how to use socket.io and reinforce my skills in react.js while also implementing a chat app.